microsoft/Policy-Weaver/README.md

   - `User.Read.All` as application permissions
 - [A client secret](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal#option-3-create-a-new-client-secret) for the Service Principal
 - Added the Service Principal as [Contributor](https://learn.microsoft.com/en-us/fabric/fundamentals/give-access-workspaces) on the Fabric Workspace containing the mirrored database/catalog.
+- The Service Principal needs to be able to call public Fabric REST APIs.
+This is configured in the tenant settings via the following setting [service-principals-can-call-fabric-public-apis]( https://learn.microsoft.com/en-us/fabric/admin/service-admin-portal-developer#service-principals-can-call-fabric-public-apis)

 > :pushpin: **Note:** Every source catalog has additional pre-requisites